evaherbst/Blender_remeshing_guide/README.md

 - For more hotkeys see this [list](https://techylawyer.com/blog/the-blender-2-8-keyboard-shortcuts-cheat-sheet-for-windows/)
   - for Blender 2.8 but many hotkeys are still the same
 - W to change selection mode (from box select to circle select to lasso select)
+- In edit mode, it can be really useful to hide specific faces so you can look at internal geometry etc. To do so, select them with the lasso tool and then press H. Use ALT + H to unhide all.
+- Hold down SHIFT to select multiple elements
 - F3 will pull up the search menu, so you can type in the same of any tool to search for it